OGladfelter/4p-chess/README.md

 points_timeplot.js: Creates an animated lineplot showing each players' score each move (preview here)

 pieces_scatterplot.js: Creates an animated scatterplot showing number of pieces vs material strength value for each player each move (preview here

-There is one JavaScript file which does not directly add any charts:

-script.js: Defines constant variables - such as chart dimensions - which the other script files use; calls functions defined in other script files